Lynx-Eco/repod/README.md

 ## AI Commit Messages

 When `--commit` is provided, the tool proposes a Conventional Commit message with a subject and a short body based on your current diff (against `HEAD`).
-It uses Google’s Gemini model `models/gemini-2.5-flash` via the Generative Language API and commits immediately.
+It uses Google’s Gemini model `models/gemini-2.5-flash` via the Generative Language API.
+You’ll be shown the message and asked to confirm with a single keypress (press `y` to commit, `n`/Esc to cancel — no Enter needed).

 Important: `--commit` only works when processing the current directory (no CSV or remote URL).
 For other inputs, the commit step is skipped.